How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 32-result of splitting words with multiple delimiters

-How to Use JOIN Function to Reverse a Split in Excel VBA
+How to Use the Join Function to Reverse a Split in Excel VBA

 To explain reverse split, we will use the string “We,are,learning,reverse,split,in,Excel” inside the code.
-The comma (,) delimiter separates it.
 We will place the string in Cell B4.
-After that, we will split it into an array.
-Finally, join the sub-strings using space as a delimiter and place them in Cell B6.
+After that, we will split it into an array, then join the sub-strings using space as a delimiter and place the result in Cell B6.

-• To understand the use of the JOIN function for reversing split, type the code in the Module window.
+• Insert the code below in the Module window.

 • Press F5 key to run it.